 Which Virtual Learning Bites are available?

 This is a technique to assess a credible probability for a future event to take place or not.
-It is part of the individual online course Risk Quantification and is often seen in the context of risk management but can also be used for other purposes.
+It is part of the individual online course Risk Quantification and is relevant for the field of risk management as well as decision analysis.
 The core principles are the systematic use of evidence as well as debate and challenge.

 This is a technique to estimate a range for a variable using expert elicitation, for example a cost.
 The central idea is that it is often not appropriate to characterize an uncertain variable by a single deterministic number.
 By quoting a range (or probability distribution) one can express the uncertainty in the estimate.
-It is part of the individual online course Risk Quantification and is often seen in the context of risk management but can also be used for other purposes.
+It is part of the individual online course Risk Quantification and is relevant for the field of risk management as well as decision analysis.

 Future Virtual Learning Bites